Our wide range of programs serve people living with epilepsy, as well as their families, friends, teachers, classmates and co-workers.

 The next Project UPLIFT session will start on Tuesday, March 29 at 3:00 pm.
 Email firstname.lastname@example.org to learn more.

 Art therapy is a free program that encourages participants to explore and connect through creativity in an accepting and safe group setting.
 Led by a licensed art therapist, art therapy lets participants express and process their feelings about epilepsy through the creation of art.
 No art experience required.

-This free program involves the provision of resources for those with epilepsy are seeking mental health services, housing, insurance, assistance in paying for medications, advocacy in IEP meetings, independence while living with epilepsy, and extra support.
+This free program provides resources for those living with epilepsy seeking mental health services, housing, insurance, assistance paying for medications, advocacy in IEP meetings, independence while living with epilepsy, and extra support.

 Parents know that education is vital to their child’s development, and nothing – including epilepsy – should get in the way of that.
 We can help parents and caregivers advocate with school officials to create an educational plan to best fit the needs of a child with epilepsy.

-The Foundation offers educational support to families of school-age children, as well as children themselves, and school staff members who provide services to a student with epilepsy.
+We offer support to families of school-age children, as well as children themselves, and school staff members who provide services to a student with epilepsy: